Introduction Java Spring Interview Questions And Answers

 The configuration for this process can be done by using XML files or annotations.

 The most common and effective approach for injecting beans is to use constructor arguments.
-This is used for mandatory dependencies and for optional dependencies we can use setters.
-The Constructor arguments injection process allows injecting the values to immutable fields and that makes easier for testing.
+This is used for mandatory dependencies, and for optional dependencies, we can use setters.
+The Constructor arguments injection process allows injecting the values to immutable fields, and that makes it easier for testing.

 Q8.
 How does Spring support by bean scopes and explain them?